-The number of scenarios for which projected greatest present values of accumulated deficiencies shall be computed shall be the responsibility of the actuary and shall be considered to be sufficient if any resulting understatement in total reserves, as compared with that resulting from running additional scenarios, is not material.
+The number of scenarios for which the scenario reserve shall be computed shall be the responsibility of the company and shall be considered to be sufficient if any resulting understatement in the stochastic reserve, as compared with that resulting from running additional scenarios, is not material.

-2. Scenario Calibration Criteria
+2. Economic Scenario Generation

-U.S. Returns for the groupings of variable funds shall be determined on a stochastic basis such that the resulting distribution of the gross wealth ratios of the scenarios meets the scenario calibration criteria specified in Section 7.
+U.S. Treasury interest rate curves, as well as total investment return paths for general account equity assets and separate account fund performance shall be determined on a stochastic basis using the methodology described in Section 8.
+If the company uses a proprietary generator to develop scenarios, the company shall demonstrate that the resulting scenarios meets the requirements described in Section 8.

 D. Projection Assets